jlumbroso/ptonppl/README.md

 # ptonppl
-An integration package to deal with Princeton campus users.
+An integration package to lookup Princeton campus users.